 If possible, Market customers should visit the websites and Facebook pages of vendors and artisans prior to Saturday to see what vendors have to offer.

 You can find these pages listed below.
 Please scroll down the page to see all of our vendors and their contact informtion.

 Customers can contact vendors and artisans by phone or email to discuss prices, place an order and arrange payment.

 Customers can then visit the North Mountain Market, adhere to physical distancing, hand washing and facial covering guidelines, to pick up their orders.

 As of August 1st, all customers and vendors must wear facial masks.

 Vendors and customers attending the market must adhere to physical distancing, hand washing and facial covering guidelines.

-Seven will be set up outside of the church (Bruce Brydon, Colleen Gregory, Hawthorn Hill Farms, Silvery Moon Alpacas Farm, Terra Tonics Farm, Wild Sister Botanicals and Vibrant Acres Colour Farm).
+Ten will be set up outside of the church (Bruce Brydon, Coastal McNally, Colleen Gregory, Fiona Lewis, Hawthorn Hill Farm, Silvery Moon Alpacas Farm, Stone Post Cidery, Terra Tonics Farm, Vibrant Acres Colour Farm and Wayfarers Ale.)

-Six vendors will be set up inside (By the Bay Cafe, Celtic Goddess Jewellery, Dusty’s Design n’Things, Hang Ups Clothespins, Hilda DeVries and Not Just Leather Repairs, Petals of Clay and Dusty’s Designs.)
+Five vendors will be set up inside (Alexa Vodicka, Alexandra Rousseau, By the Bay Cafe, Celtic Goddess Jewellery and Not Just Leather Repairs, Petals of Clay and Dusty’s Designs.)

 One customer will be served at a table at a time.